Advisory group appointment opportunities:

-The Statewide Aquatic Invasive Species (AIS) Advisory Committee advises the Minnesota Department of Natural Resources (DNR) on its Aquatic Invasive Species Program.
+The Statewide Aquatic Invasive Species (AIS) Advisory Committee advises the DNR on its Aquatic Invasive Species Program.
 The 15 members and five ex-officio members bring a range of personal and professional experience to the discussion on preventing the spread of invasive plants and animals in our lakes, rivers, and wetlands.
-The Committee was appointed by DNR Commissioner Tom Landwehr in December 2012 to help the DNR maintain strong relationships with AIS stakeholders.

 The following outcomes are outlined in the Committee Charter:

 - Excellent recommendations for improving DNR’s AIS program, including but not limited to review of current field operations, programs, research, policies and outreach materials.

 - Effective suggestions and advice to other organizations on their AIS-related activities.

 - Shared understanding among committee members of AIS issues and their impacts on citizens, lakeshore property owners, and recreationalists, as well as public, private, business, and non-profit organizations.

 The charter describes the purpose and scope of the committee, how the members were selected, the roles and responsibilities of members, committee structure, and other details.